webman/push

 Tips

-In the above example, subscribe is used to subscribe to a channel, message friendApply are events on the channel.
-The channel and events are arbitrary strings and do not need to be configured on the server in advance.
+In the example above, subscribe implements channel subscription, and message friendApply are events on the channel.
+Channels and events are arbitrary strings and do not need to be pre-configured on the server.

 Server-side Push (PHP)